What’s in This Article

 Overhead Skill Validation

-The test demands disciplined heat control, precise positioning, and clean execution from beneath the workpiece, so your results show real competence, not guesswork.
-It also confirms you can manage gravity’s pull on the weld pool, a core skill in demanding structural and construction work.
+The test demands disciplined heat control, precise positioning, and clean execution from beneath the workpiece.
+Your results must show real skill, not guesswork.

 Gravity Control Mastery